sims-lab/CapCruncher/docs/running_the_pipeline.rst

         # Bin size(s) to use for plotting
         bin_size: 2500

         # Normalisation method to use for plot.
-Leave blank for default based on analysis method
+Leave blank for default based on analysis method.
+        # Choose from: None, raw, n_interactions, n_rf_n_interactions, ice
-        normalisation:
+        normalisation: n_interactions

     trim: